skeeto/skeeto.github.com/_posts/2016-08-12-An-Elfeed-Database-Analysis.markdown

 However, "emacs" (2,404 entries) is a different story.
 It doesn't slow down on the weekend, but Emacs users sure love to talk about Emacs on Mondays.
-In my own index, this spike largely comes from [Planet Emacs][planet].
-Initially I thought maybe this was an artifact of Planet Emacs' date handling — i.e. perhaps it does a big fetch on Mondays and groups up the dates — but I double checked: they pass the date directly through from the original articles.
+In my own index, this spike largely comes from [Planet Emacsen][planet].
+Initially I thought maybe this was an artifact of Planet Emacsen's date handling — i.e. perhaps it does a big fetch on Mondays and groups up the dates — but I double checked: they pass the date directly through from the original articles.